pvlasov/cv/docs/cover-letter.md

 Additional execution participants can be created as needed.
 Such participants may leverage existing generation solutions, e.g. [Spring Initializr](https://start.spring.io/) - out of the box or customized to organization's needs.

-Nasdanika Execution Model supports rollbacks, which can be important for instantiation of complex solutions where one of instantiation steps may fail - in this case the instantiator will clean up afeter itself.
+Nasdanika Execution Model supports rollbacks, which can be important for instantiation of complex solutions where one of instantiation steps may fail - in this case the instantiator will clean up after itself.

 ##### Configuration model